 In fact, the triangle Jiu Jitsu drills will give you more coordination and quality while executing the triangle movements.

-Awesome, you ought to insert as many as you can of this triangle choke variations into your Brazilian Jiu Jitsu fight, because it’s really effective BJJ submissions.
+Awesome, you ought to insert as much as you can of this triangle choke variation into your Brazilian Jiu Jitsu fight, because it’s really effective BJJ submissions.

 And also don’t forget to can always switch to an armbar or omoplata with easy BJJ moves from the triangle position.

 Otherwise, you ought to drill several times the triangle movement more on the road to become smooth ones.

 Finally, let’s admire these beautiful triangle choke finishes in UFC.

 Have watching some tough UFC Triangle choke finishes.
 Source: UFC – Ultimate Fighting Championship